mohamed-gougam/HelloWorld-java-unit/README.md

-# django-nginx-unit
+# Hello Word Java-nginx-unit
-How to use django with NGINX Unit
+How to use Java with NGINX Unit.
+A HelloWord app.